sathvik-spartan/The-Complete-Guide-to-ICS_OT/README.md

-# OT/ICS Cybersecurity Roadmap
+# OT/ICS Security Roadmap

-> A free, open-source, vendor-neutral curriculum for learning Operational Technology (OT) and Industrial Control Systems (ICS) Cybersecurity.
+> A curated roadmap with **free** resources to learn Operational Technology (OT) and Industrial Control System (ICS) Security from beginner to practitioner.

 ---
 ## Overview

 This **OT/ICS Cybersecurity Roadmap** is a structured learning curriculum designed to guide learners from foundational IT concepts to advanced OT cybersecurity topics.